The Auto Trader expert verdict:

-Nissan Qashqai brings a new nose, with a sharp bumper, gloss black or silver grille and fresh new headlamps.
+A refreshed Nissan Qashqai brings a new nose, with a sharp bumper, gloss black or silver grille and fresh new headlamps.
 At the rear, semi-opaque LED tail lights bring it up to date and all versions ride on 16, 17 or 18-inch alloy wheels for an aggressive, sporty stance.

 Inside, things have taken a step up.
 While the materials and switches look a little dated, everything feels sturdy and well built.
 Changes include new dials, mood lighting and improved sound-proofing for a more refined experience.

 How practical is it?

 The new model is generally very well thought-out.
 Storage and cubby holes are plentiful and positioned logically around the car.
 Particularly impressive is the cavernous compartment in the centre console.
 There is plenty of room for four adults and luggage.
 Rear headroom is good but not class-leading, and it’s a shame the seats don’t fold flat.
 There’s 410-litres of boot space, which increases to 1,513-litres with the seats folded – marginally less than the Peugeot 3008 and 250 litres less than the Skoda Yeti.

 What's it like to drive?

 The Qashqai is big on refinement.
 Wind and road noise are minimal, the suspension is on the firm side, but not jarring, and the chunky tyres help ensure a smooth ride.
 The 2-litre diesel is a little loud on engine noise, which is disappointing.
 Behind the wheel you quickly get the impression of a much larger vehicle: it feels more like driving an SUV than its Volkswagen Golf-sized platform suggests.
 The height gives commanding visibility but the ride can feel slightly compromised if the larger wheel options are specified.
 There is some evidence of body lean through corners, though the responsive steering helps to counteract this.